 How to Use Amino Acids to Maximize Hearing Health

 Your particular hearing concerns will determine which amino acids you'll want to seek out in order to maximize your hearing health.
+To optimize the benefits of these amino acids and maintain hormone balance, it is recommended to supplement with a full host of essential amino acids.
 The following overview of the links between certain amino acids and auditory functions can help you build a personalized diet and supplement plan.

 Evidence shows that arginine, a conditionally essential amino acid, helps protect against sensorineural hearing loss, which accounts for about 90% of all cases of hearing loss.
 Arginine can also prevent cochlear damage resulting from illnesses caused by Streptococcus pneumoniae bacteria such as pneumonia, meningitis, and sinus and ear infections.